matrix-org/matrix-spec-proposals/proposals/3394-new-auth-rule-that-only-allows-someone-to-post-a-message-in-relation-to-another-message.md

-It would also be possible to achieve the same result with threads-as-rooms; this would also allow for greater flexibility (e.g. allowing regular users to comment some posts, but not others) but it would also probably be more expensive.MSC3393: new auth rule that only allows someone to post a message in relation to another messageMSC3393: new auth rule that only allows someone to post a message in relation to another message.
+It would also be possible to achieve the same result with threads-as-rooms; this would also allow for greater flexibility (e.g. allowing regular users to comment some posts, but not others) but it would also probably be more expensive.